blegat/blegat.github.io/index.md

 Benoît Legat is a postdoctoral researcher at KULeuven with <a href="https://www.bartdemoor.be/">Prof. Bart De Moor</a>
 in STADIUS.
 He received his Ph.D. degree in applied mathematics from the UCLouvain, Belgium, in 2020.
-His research interests include mathematical optimization, invariant set computation and optimal control.
+His research interests include mathematical optimization with a focus on polynomial optimization, invariant set computation and optimal control.
     </p>

       <a href="assets/index/cv.pdf">CV</a>